 You can upload offline event data to Facebook, which will match events to people who saw or clicked FB ads.
 If FB can identify a person and match them with the ad, it will count the event as a conversion towards the ad campaign.

-The logic of the FB offline conversion tag is exceptionally similar to the stape's FB conversion API tag.
-But there are some additional parameters and steps required to set up FB offline conversion tag that are covered in our article.
+The logic of the FB offline conversion tag is exceptionally similar to the Stape's FB conversion API tag.
+But there are some additional parameters and steps required to set up the Facebook offline conversion tag.

 Setting up FB offline conversions using the sGTM tag might be the best solution for those already familiar with server-side tagging.
 Setting up won't take long, and you can save money by not using connectors or hiring developers.